vercel/examples/edge-functions/crypto/README.md

 ---
-name: Using Crypto in Edge Functions
+name: Using Crypto in Edge Functions and Middleware
 slug: edge-functions-crypto
 description: Learn to utilize the crypto Web APIs at the edge.
 framework: Next.js